Jarhsay/BFOR519---Compromised-Server/README.md

 # Recommendation
-1. Immediate Isolation
+1. Immediate Isolation <br>
-•	Disconnect the server from the network to prevent further attacker activity.
+•	Disconnect the server from the network to prevent further attacker activity. <br>
-•	Disable all external SSH access immediately.
+•	Disable all external SSH access immediately. <br>
-2. Full System Reinstallation (Mandatory)
+2. Full System Reinstallation (Mandatory) <br>
-•	Due to confirmed root compromise, sshd crashes, and potential binary tampering, the operating system cannot be trusted.
+•	Due to confirmed root compromise, sshd crashes, and potential binary tampering, the operating system cannot be trusted. <br>
-•	Perform a full OS reinstall on clean media.
+•	Perform a full OS reinstall on clean media. <br>
-•	Do not reuse existing binaries, libraries, or configurations.
+•	Do not reuse existing binaries, libraries, or configurations. <br>
-3. Credential Reset
+3. Credential Reset <br>
-•	Reset all passwords for:
+•	Reset all passwords for: <br> o	System users <br>
-o	System users
+o	Admin accounts <br>
-o	Admin accounts
+o	WordPress / PHP application users <br>
-o	WordPress / PHP application users o	Database accounts
+o	Database accounts <br>
-•	Ensure passwords meet strong complexity requirements.
+•	Ensure passwords meet strong complexity requirements. <br>
-•	Rotate SSH keys and revoke compromised ones.
+•	Rotate SSH keys and revoke compromised ones. <br>
-4. Rebuild SSH and Authentication Security
+4. Rebuild SSH and Authentication Security <br>
-•	Disable password authentication; use SSH keys only.
+•	Disable password authentication; use SSH keys only. <br>
-•	Configure fail2ban or equivalent intrusion-prevention tools.
+•	Configure fail2ban or equivalent intrusion-prevention tools. <br>
-•	Restrict SSH access to specific IP addresses if possible.
+•	Restrict SSH access to specific IP addresses if possible. <br>
-5. Harden Web Stack (WordPress/PHP)
+5. Harden Web Stack (WordPress/PHP) <br>
-•	Reinstall WordPress and all plugins from trusted sources.
+•	Reinstall WordPress and all plugins from trusted sources. <br>
-•	Remove unused plugins and themes.
+•	Remove unused plugins and themes. <br>
-•	Rotate database credentials.
+•	Rotate database credentials. <br>
-•	Review WP-Cron and plugin activity logs for backdoors.
+•	Review WP-Cron and plugin activity logs for backdoors. <br>
-6. Log and Forensic Review (Post-Rebuild)
+6. Log and Forensic Review (Post-Rebuild) <br>
-•	Compare all identified malicious IPs against new logs.
+•	Compare all identified malicious IPs against new logs. <br>
-•	Enable centralized logging and monitoring.
+•	Enable centralized logging and monitoring. <br>
-•	Implement regular integrity checks (e.g., AIDE).
+•	Implement regular integrity checks (e.g., AIDE). <br>
-7. Network Security Improvements
+7. Network Security Improvements <br>
-•	Place server behind a firewall.
+•	Place server behind a firewall. <br>
-•	Limit exposed services only expose what is absolutely necessary.
+•	Limit exposed services only expose what is absolutely necessary. <br>
-•	Add rate-limiting and geo-blocking where appropriate.
+•	Add rate-limiting and geo-blocking where appropriate. <br>
-8. Long-Term Recommendations
+8. Long-Term Recommendations <br>
-•	Enforce regular updates and patching.
+•	Enforce regular updates and patching.  <br>
-•	Enable 2FA for admin interfaces.
+•	Enable 2FA for admin interfaces.  <br>
-•	Perform periodic security audits.
+•	Perform periodic security audits. <br>

 # Conclusion
 The investigation shows that the server was not secure and was accessed by outsiders in ways that should never have been possible.
 There are clear signs of repeated logins, suspicious activity from different places, and unusual behavior that points to the system being under someone else’s control.
 The activity wasn’t just a one time event it continued over several days, showing that whoever got in was able to stay connected and move around freely.
 Alongside this, there were signs of instability and probing of the server’s applications, which suggests the compromise went beyond simple password guessing.
 In short, the system was fully taken over.
 The safest path forward is to rebuild it from scratch, change all access credentials, and put stronger protections in place so this kind of incident cannot happen again.